Kojonup, Western Australia: Economy

-The early economy of the town was initially dependent on cutting and transporting sandalwood and kangaroo hunting but by the mid-19th century the wool industry began to boom and by 1906 the shire had 10,500 sheep.
-By 1989 the shire had seen over 1 million sheep being shorn.
+The early economy of the town was initially dependent on cutting and transporting sandalwood and kangaroo hunting.
+Still, by the mid-19th century, the wool industry began to boom, and by 1906, the shire had 10,500 sheep.
+By 1989, the shire had seen over 1 million sheep being shorn.

-To celebrate the importance of the wool industry the town built a one and a half scale model of a wool wagon; the project was officially opened on Australia Day in 2001.
+To celebrate the importance of the wool industry, the town built a one-and-a-half-scale model of a wool wagon; the project was officially opened on Australia Day in 2001.

-The surrounding areas produce wheat and other cereal crops including organic, conventional and genetically modified.
+The surrounding areas produce wheat and other cereal crops, including organic, conventional, and genetically modified.

 The Kojonup region has hosted some of Australia's earliest biodynamic and organic agriculture endeavours.
 The Marsh v Baxter case has put Kojonup at the epicentre of the battle in Australia of organic versus genetically modified agriculture.
 The town is a receival site for Cooperative Bulk Handling.

 Recreation

-Sporting facilities include a golf club with 18 holes, a tennis club, a skate park, a 50 m outdoor swimming pool, football oval, netball courts, and hockey ovals.
+Sporting facilities include a golf club with 18 holes, a tennis club, a skate park, a 50 m outdoor swimming pool, a football oval, netball courts, and hockey ovals.
 Other attractions are The Kodja Place, Kojonup Youth Centre and rose maze.
 Town elder, Billy Riley, gives tours at The Kodja Place, recognising the Noongar history of Kojonup.
 The name of the Jack Cox courtyard commemorates the life of the first Noongar guide at Kodja Place.